 REBUILDS: Refurbishment and Replacement

-Our extensive rebuild experience includes not only the furnace but we work with specialists in metal ductwork, steelwork, pipework, and refractory materials.
+Our extensive rebuild experience includes not only the industrial high temperature furnace but we work with specialists in metal ductwork, steelwork, pipework, and refractory materials.
 The needed materials are supplied by our quality network of suppliers.

-Our water-cooled equipment is a must for replacing thermocouples, electrodes, and bubblers both above and below glass on operating furnaces.
-This equipment is also useful for most installations on furnaces under construction because of the material hardness of the refractory.
+Our water-cooled equipment is a must for replacing thermocouples, electrodes, and bubblers both above and below glass on operating high temperature furnaces.
+This equipment is also useful for most installations on glass furnaces under construction because of the material hardness of the refractory.

 Burner Block Replacement